NicolasGrosjean/Translate_helper/README.md

 # How to use it
 * Download the repository
 * Double-click on Script_translate_helper.bat or directly on TranslateHelper.jar if you have put java in your PATH
+* The application is configured with a demo.
+You can modify it and add your own configurations with the Configuration menu

 # Advanced used
 * Add in the file config/accepted_loanwords.txt the accepted loanwords (= expression which can be both in the source and destination language) (add them one by line)
 * Add in the file config/fake_translations.txt the expressions which are not translation (ex: FRENCH) (add them one by line)
-* Add in the file config/available_languages.csv new language by adding the column number (start by 0) and the language name*
+* Add in the file config/available_languages.csv new language by adding the column number (start by 0) and the language name

 # Used API
 * itextpdf: Create a pdf for the export to pdf